-Angelo Filippi is a Partner in the firm’s Fort Lauderdale office.
-He is the Director of the firm’s Employment and Labor Law Practice Group and leads the Occupational Safety and Health Act (OSHA) defense practice.
+Angelo M. Filippi is a Partner and Business Unit Leader, focusing his practice on labor and employment law and Occupational Safety and Health Act (OSHA) defense.
 Angelo represents employers on a broad range of matters applicable to the workplace.
-The group defends employers who are audited or investigated by local, state and federal enforcement agencies and has extensive experience litigating both individual and class action claims.
-Angelo has defended employers in litigation initiated under state and federal discrimination laws; overtime and other wage disputes under the Fair Labor Standards Act; leave issues relating to the interaction between the disabilities laws, the FMLA and workers’ compensation; retaliation and whistleblower claims; non-compete issues, employment contract claims and OSHA compliance.
+The group defends employers who are audited or investigated by local, state, and federal enforcement agencies and has extensive experience litigating both individual and class action claims.
+Angelo has defended employers in litigation initiated under state and federal discrimination laws; overtime and other wage disputes under the Fair Labor Standards Act; leave issues relating to the interaction between the disabilities laws, the FMLA, and workers’ compensation; retaliation and whistleblower claims; non-compete issues, employment contract claims, and OSHA compliance.

 Angelo’s practice also includes counseling clients in regulatory compliance with the standards and regulations enforced by the Department of Labor, OSHA, and Homeland Security.
 As part of his OSHA practice, Angelo assists clients in establishing compliant safety programs; guides employers during OSHA inspections; and defends employers in OSHA enforcement actions.
 He also assists clients with internal regulatory compliance audits of compensation practices; I-9s and employment and safety practices reviews.